pwinckles/card-game-rules/invented/Skatkopf.md

 ## Calling a Partner ##

-If the game is Partner, then the declarer must call a partner by naming a plain-suit ace that is not in their hand.
+If the game is Partner, then the declarer must call a partner by naming a plain suit ace that is not in their hand.
 Additionally, they must hold at least one card in the ace's suit.
-If they cannot meet these conditions, then they must call the lowest card in a plain-suit that they hold an ace in.
+If they cannot meet these conditions, then they must call the lowest card in a plain suit that they hold an ace in.

 The player who holds the called card is the declarer's partner.
 They